 In addition to identifying asbestos-related disease from HDC inpatient data, occupational disease reports submitted to LEO constitute another source of reports.
 In fact, asbestos-related lung disease is the most common dust disease reported to LEO (Figure 9), through individual physicians certified as B-Readers, death certificates and the Michigan 3rd Judicial Court.
-In 2022, for example, 148 cases of asbestos-related lung disease were identified through B Readers, death certificates or the 3rd Judicial Court (Figure 9).
+In 2023, for example, 138 cases of asbestos-related lung disease were identified through B Readers, death certificates or the 3rd Judicial Court (Figure 9).
 Some of these patients reported may overlap with those reported in the HDC data (Figure 7).
-The total number of asbestos-related cases would therefore be less than the combined total of HDC cases (Figure 7) along with the cases reported directly to LEO (Figure 9 and Table 8) as this may or may not overlap as they each represent a different way to obtain a count of asbestos-related disease from these two different sources (reports to LEO and reports from HDC data).
+The total number of asbestos-related cases would therefore be less than the combined total of HDC cases (Figure 7) along with the cases reported directly to LEO (Figure 9 and Table 8); these sources may or may not overlap as they each represent a different way to obtain a count of asbestos-related disease (reports to LEO and reports from HDC data).